Motion Graphics Designer Resume Examples

 Common Mistakes to Avoid

-- Include a strong portfolio link showcasing your best motion graphic projects.
+- Include a strong portfolio link highlighting your best motion graphic projects.

 - Highlight experience with industry-standard software such as Adobe After Effects, Cinema 4D, or Maya.